chrisjgilbert/CV/README.md

 Throughout my career I have acted as a translator between the technical and non-technical.
 Describing sound can be hard, and my ability to interpret non-technically described client briefs into the what they required technically was a large part of my role.

-Whilst following Agile processes and XP values at Makers it has been important to have very strong communication skills and I have particularly enjoyed the pairing and team projects.
+Whilst following Agile processes and XP values at Makers it has been important to have very strong communication skills and I have particularly enjoyed the pairing and team projects and my communication skills have been enhanced further.

 ## Education